CIMES-USNA-UMA/CardioRVAR/README.md

 ```
 ## Issues and requests

-Please access the following website to create an issue or request:
+Please use the following link to create an issue or request:

 https://github.com/CIMES-USNA-UMA/CardioRVAR/issues